Usage guide

 • What beginners should look for in a combined summary

-• How question and destiny methods complement each other in a bundle
+• How question and natal methods complement each other in a bundle